Women's Health: Your Body Keeps Time

 A busy professional and frequent traveler: stretches of fragmented sleep and 3 AM wake-ups, not feeling her best and not knowing why.

-Nothing is wrong with her body — it's responding predictably, and that response can be tuned.
+Nothing is wrong with her body.
+It's responding predictably, and that response can be tuned.

 The curve looked exactly like it felt